ably/ably-ruby/README.md

 ## Support, feedback and troubleshooting

-Please visit https://ably.com/support for access to our knowledgebase and to ask for any assistance.

-You can also view the [community reported Github issues](https://github.com/ably/ably-ruby/issues).
+For help or technical support, visit Ably's [support page](https://ably.com/support).
+You can also view the [community reported Github issues](https://github.com/ably/ably-ruby/issues) or raise one yourself.

-To see what has changed in recent versions of Bundler, see the [CHANGELOG](CHANGELOG.md).